outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - https://en.wikipedia.org/wiki/Lagrange_multiplier
               - also an example of a solution space (the whole function is the solution space of possible minima/maxima) and a filter applied to it (constraint)

+      - give examples of how each workflow can be applied to various standard problems (find a prediction function, sorting problem, ml configuration/algorithm-design problem)

 ## examples